Choosing the Right Approach when Converting from Visual Basic to .NET

 Manually migrating an application is complex and difficult as the migration team creates a new program from the ground up as they try to match the business logic and business functionalities of the existing projects.
 It is not only difficult as they start from the ground up, but they also need to study the design of the program as well.
 This means up-to-date documentation, up-to-date specifications document, and more.
 So, if there are documentation then the process is straightforward, if not then it is a bottom’s up approach.
 There is a huge problem when going with the build from scratch approach as the team cannot add any new features until the end.
 This increases the timeline of the migration process.

 Converting from VB to VB.NET will require a significant amount of effort as backward compatibility is not a high-priority goal with the .NET environment.
 Common Language Runtime is one of the profound changes that reinstates this fact when you move from VB6 to VB.NET.
 To take the best advantage of the new features in VB.NET, it is advised to rewrite rather than automating the application.
 But in cases where rewriting the application is not feasible, you can convert the VB6 code using a code analyzer tool and then extensively work on the code before loading it to VB.NET.
+To ensure a smooth VB to .NET conversion, leveraging a mix of automated tools and manual code adjustments can be highly effective.

 Why is it Inevitable to Migrate your Visual Basic Application?